revel/revel/manual/i18n-messages.md

 #### Referencing

-Messages in message files can reference eachother.
+Messages in message files can reference other messages.
 This allows users to compose a single message from multiple other messages.
-The syntax for referencing other messages is
+The syntax for referencing other messages is `%(key)s`.
-`%(key)s`.
 For example:

     greeting=Hello
     greeting.name=Rob